Monday, December 18, 2023

 Halloween 2023

-I usually steer clear of popular costumes in an effort to be original but this year I leaned into the #1 costume with no regrets.
-Taylor Swift and Travis Kelsey was just too fun and easy to pass up.
-The boys were uninspired and ended up wearing their new Mariner's jerseys.
-Hazel was obsessed with her "sassy cat" costume.
-Sassy cat, sas, sas, sassy cat!
-We hosted a family costume party Saturday night and hit the hood on Halloween.
+I usually steer clear of popular costumes in favor of something more original, but this year I fully leaned into the #1 costume trend—and I have zero regrets.
+Taylor Swift and Travis Kelce was just too fun and too easy to pass up.

 Sunday, October 15, 2023